This post may contain affiliate links. Please read our disclosure policy.

 Notes

-Chicken Thighs can be made up to 24 hours in advance.
-The crispy skin will become less crispy after time but you can crisp it up again under the broiler after reheating.
+• These chicken thighs can be made up to 24 hours in advance.
+The skin will soften during storage, but it can be crisped under the broiler after reheating.

 Nutrition